 Do you find your process changes according to each film production?

 Almost always.
-Again, I look to the subject matter I’m working with for inspiration, and the client.
+Again, I look to the subject matter I’m working with for inspiration as well as the client.
 What you make and how you make it are usually very different.

 One piece of your work that I particularly enjoy is your Paris Texas artwork for Criterion.
 Tell us something about how that came about?
 It’s a very original approach, and I have to know is there much retouching?